310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 Hmph, I feel like I’ve heard of this story before…

-I’m sure that even if there wasn’t a kidnapping scare, the plot would’ve still come to a close with a “and all the worshippers joined forces to defeat ABYSS~”...
+I’m sure that even if there wasn’t a kidnapping scare, the plot would’ve still come to a close with a “and all the worshippers joined forces to defeat ABYSS~”…

 Even the devil himself, the enemy of mankind, is a creation of God.
 When you think of it that way, the story sounds extremely and pointlessly religious.